 Shampooing your hair every day is not recommendable.
 A good rinse in cold or lukewarm water will do the trick on days where you don’t use shampoo.

-If your hair gets greasy and sweaty easily and you feel the need to shampoo every day, go for a mild shampoo.
-Shampoo mainly on the scalp, not the hair, and as you wash your hair, the shampoo will rinse down cleaning up your hair too.
+If your hair gets easily greasy and sweaty and you feel the need to shampoo every day, choose a mild shampoo.
+Focus on cleansing the scalp and not your hair.

-If you use a blow dryer, set on a low or a medium temperature and remember to use heat protection.
+If you must use your blow dryer, opt for the low or medium temperature setting and always remember to use heat protection.

-To make your locks totally ready for summer, an overnight hair treatment is a simple method.
-All you need to do is apply a leave-in conditioner and wrap a towel around your hair overnight.
-When you wake up in the morning your hair will be soft and not frizzy at all!
+Prepare your hair for summer by using an overnight hair treatment.
+All you need to do is apply a leave-in conditioner from roots to ends and wrap a towel around your hair – leave it in overnight and wake up in the morning with soft, smooth hair.

 8. Sun Protection

-The best way to screen hair from the sun is wearing a hat, cap or scarf.
-If that’s not to your liking, then make sure you use a leave-in conditioner with sunscreen.
+The absolute best way to protect your hair from the sun, besides completely avoiding it, is by wearing a hat or cap.
+If that’s just not your style, you can use a leave-in conditioner with SPF.

 9. Going For Swim?